sipos/Promethean_ActiveConnect/other_distros.md

 * Clicked Continue with English selected as the language
 * Clicked on the English (UK) keyboard layout category and then clicked Continue with the English (UK) variant selected
 * Selected Install multimedia codecs and clicked Continue
-* Selected Erase disk and install Linux Mint, clicked Advanced features..., selected Use LVM with the new Linux Mint instalation and Encrypt the new Linux Mint instalation for security, clicked OK, (different wording may be present if it doesn't detect another OS) then clicked Install Now
+* Selected Erase disk and install Linux Mint, clicked Advanced features..., selected Use LVM with the new Linux Mint installation and Encrypt the new Linux Mint installation for security, clicked OK, (different wording may be present if it doesn't detect another OS) then clicked Install Now
 * Entered and confirmed a security key and clicked Install Now (I did not enable a recovery key - I won't forget the key, and did not bother to overwrite the empty disk space)
 * Clicked Continue on the confirmation box about partitioning
 * Clicked Continue with London selected as my location